 A melodic name for music loving parents, Gimoaldo is a Spanish name, meaning ‘confessor’.

-A name that traveled all the way from ancient Greek epic to become a surprise hit in Cuba.
+A free-spirited name that traveled all the way from ancient Greek to become a surprise hit in Cuba.
 Homero is Spanish for Homero and means ‘security’.

 This Spanish version of John is tied with Juan Ameida Bosque, the Cuban revolutionary.
 It means ‘God’s gracious gift’.